istimons/FileConverter/README.md

  1. Download the application from this repo,click on CLONE DOWNLOAD and save the file.

- 2. Navigate to the file after download is complete and extract it.
+ 2. Navigate to the file after download is complete and extract and install it.

- 3. Install both applications, Pandoc.exe & FileConverter.exe in your computer
+ 3. Install Pandoc.exe for this aplication to convert files successfully.
-    Respectively.

  4. After FileConverter is launched, click on (convert from:) drop down list, if the file that you want to convert is not in the list, don't worry, there's a go around about it.Go to the location of the file that you want to convert and rename it's extension to .md, example (readme.txt to readme.md), next chose markdown from the (convert from:) drop down list.Next click on (convert to:) drop down list and chose your desired output.

  5. Click Browse to load the file that you want to convert or (renamed file)
     and chose it's location.